Jonathan-Uy/CSES-Solutions/README.md

 # CSES Solutions

 Over 270 accepted solutions to the [CSES Problem Set](https://cses.fi/problemset/), written in C++ by Jonathan Uy [(nulltype)](https://cses.fi/user/22919).
-As of June 28th, the following number of solutions have been completed:
+As of December 18th, the following number of solutions have been completed:

 | Problem Type          | Number Solved |
 |-----------------------|:-------------:|